bbeugenio/myApi/README.md

     composer install
     php -S localhost:9001 -t web/

-Your api is now available at http://localhost:9001/myApi/
+Your api is now available at http://localhost:9001/media/

 ####Unit tests
-This is also my first experience using [phpunit](https://github.com/sebastianbergmann/phpunit).
-I made some tests and all the Services and Controllers classes are fully tested.
+This is also my first experience using [phpunit](https://github.com/sebastianbergmann/phpunit) and [mockery](https://github.com/padraic/mockery).
+I made some tests, not all the classes are tested, only a few and some services like Instagram and Google Services.

 From the root folder run the following command to run tests.